How are Eve Hendrickson, Mary Adams and Catherine Devall Related?

 What About Eve?

-I don’t know where the Hendricksons are before 1760, but likely in the northern VA area or perhaps western MD or southern PA.
-Many people who settled in Loudoun, VA came from PA and MD per history books.
-One history book specifically says that the Lovettsville area of Loudoun, VA had close ties with Frederick, Maryland.
+I believe John Hendrickson is in the Frederick, MD area in 1757, but I can’t be sure.
+I do know he’s in Loudoun, VA beginning 1760.
+In the 1750s, he’s likely the northern VA area or perhaps western MD or southern PA — all these areas border each other.
+Many people who settled in Loudoun, VA came from PA and MD per Loudoun history books.
+One history book specifically says that the Lovettsville area of Loudoun, VA had close ties with Frederick, Maryland, just 17miles away.
+John Hendrickson’s land is near Lovettsville.

-Eve seems to be a full generation older than Mary and Catherine.
-My best guess is that she is their aunt.
 Remember, this is the mtDNA line, passed mother-to-daughter, so Eve Hendrickson has to be related to Catherine Devall and Mary Adams along the female line.
-She is not their mother as they don’t have enough Hendrickson DNA for that, and Eve already has a known daughter named Mary Hendrickson who is one of the mtDNA lines.
+She is not their mother as they don’t have enough Hendrickson DNA for that — plus Eve already has a known daughter named Mary Hendrickson who is one of the mtDNA lines.
 (And Mary Hendrickson can’t be Mary Adams: they’re not in the same place at the same time.
-One is in Kentucky while the other is in PA.)
+One is in Kentucky while the other is in Pennsylvania.)

 What Does This mtDNA Line Look Like in a Tree?